eastgenomics/primer_designer/README.md

 docker run
   -v /home/$USER/reference_files:/reference_files
   -v $PWD:/home/primer_designer/output
-  --env REF_37=/reference_files/grch37/human_g1k_v37.fasta
-  --env DBSNP_37=/reference_files/dbsnp_37.vcf.gz
+  --env-file {config-file)
   primer_designer
   python3 bin/primer_designer_region.py -c 8 -p 21988118 --grch37
 ```
-In the above example a local dir `reference_files/` contains the files and is mounted in the container at `/reference_files`.
-The environment variables `REF_37` and `DBSNP_37` are passed with paths to the files relative from the reference files dir.
+In the above example a local dir `/home/$USER/reference_files/` contains the reference files and is mounted in the container at `/reference_files`.
+The environment variables in `{config-file}` are passed with paths to the files relative from the reference files dir in the container (i.e. `REF37=/reference_files/grch37.fa`).

 In addition, the output PDF report will be written to `/home/primer_designer/output/` within the container, and therefore to access this outside the container a volume should be mounted to where you want the report on the local system.
 To output the report to the current dir it should be passed as in the above example: `-v $PWD:/home/primer_designer/output`
 ***